mikhmha/my_blog/README.md

 Skill 1 - Sacrifice, single-target skill.
 The berserker takes 2-4 pts of dmg and strikes the target with a *chance* for up to 150% damage.

 Skill 2 - Bloodlust, ??? (single or multi-target idk).
 REQUIRES a combo of 3 sacrifice to cast.
 The berserker strikes a target with guaranteed %150 damage and regains 3-8 pts of health.

+# 29/11/2024

+I'm nearing the end of my "vacation".
+Only a few more days to go.
+Overall its been pretty good.
+Can't say I did a whole lot, but I did something atleast.
+The days went by quick and I was only bored a handful of times.
+I managed to implement and test the combat skills update in my combat simulator module.
+So now I need to integrate the changes into prod.
+That work is underway but I'm going to complete the final part at home.
+I have so much to do when I get back.
+I really really really need to release before the end of year.
+Though to be honest its looking unlikely unless I cut some corners.
+Ahhh, I have no choice.

+The server host I was planning to use has increased its US prices.
+Shit sucks.
+But its still the cheapest I can find.
+Oh well.

+I'm saying vaccation has been pretty good, but I'm suffering my schizoid dilemma again.
+Because even here I feel so out of place, and I've been surrounded by family here who are all happy to see me and quite supportive.
+I've even made friends here who want to stay in contact - I added them on WhatsApp.
+But I feel nothing and I keep looking for escape routes.
+WTF is wrong with me???
+All my problems are self-inflicted.
+And then I wonder why no one sticks around. because I don't stick around..duh.
+Or maybe its because I outlive my use to them once they see the real me.

+When I get back home, its going to be my birthday in a few days.
+And I don't care.
+Its gonna be pretty uneventful.
+Nothing ever changes.